Rebalancing

 x_test, y_test = preprocess(df_test, preprocessor)

-The RidgeClassifier model will be fitted using the train subset of the data.
-The ability of the model to classify unseen data will then be evaluated using the test subset:
+The RidgeClassifier model will be fitted using the train subset of the data:

 from sklearn.linear_model import RidgeClassifier